 Clients across North America trust our expert architects and engineers to devise and implement tailored strategies to protect their primary and backup facilities from natural and man-made threats.

 Government Concerns About EMP

 Federal agencies are studying the risk of widespread damage to U.S. infrastructure, potentially signaling future regulatory requirements related to EMP protections.
 The North American Electric Reliability Corporation (NERC) and the Federal EMP Commission have strongly stated that EMP protection should be considered at major control centers that regulate the bulk power system in the United States.

-In 2016, the National Defense Authorization Act for Fiscal Year 2017 was signed and passed, which revised the Homeland Security Act to include EMP & GMD Planning, and required the Department of Homeland Security to recommend strategies to protect Critical Infrastructure.
-The DHS also published “Electromagnetic Pulse (EMP) Protection and Restoration guidelines for Equipment and Facilities” that defined EMP Protection levels.
+The 2017 National Defense Authorization Act revised the Homeland Security Act to include EMP planning and required the Department of Homeland Security (DHS) to recommend strategies to protect critical infrastructure.
+The DHS also published “Electromagnetic Pulse (EMP) Protection and Restoration guidelines for Equipment and Facilities” that defined EMP protection levels.

 In March 2019, the President signed an EMP Executive Order, which focuses on 5 tasks:

 - Identify national critical functions and associated priority critical infrastructure at greatest risk from EMPs

 - Improving understanding of EMP effects